The Gargoyle That Ate DC! – a Tour of the Gargoyles of DC

 We will be doing smaller groups now.
 The size of the tours will be limited to 12 people per tour.
 Be sure to bring binoculars!

-We do two tours each of the Sundays below, one at 10:30 AM and again at 1:30 PM.
-Each tour lasts about an hour and a half and the price per person is $20.
+We do two tours on each of the following Sundays, one at 10:30 AM and again at 1:30 PM.
+Each tour lasts about an hour and a half and the price per person is $30.
 Call for the price for groups.
 The tours run on the following Sundays:

 Always a favorite, we’ll be doing an outside tour of the gargoyles at the National Cathedral.
 These imaginative carvings depict monsters, dogs, cats, birds, horses and even one of the carvers, whose hot temper lead to him being portrayed as a devil whose head explodes in a mushroom cloud!